Gastroenterology and Hepatology

 Hepatitis B and C

+Although severe liver disease is relatively rare in childhood, a small number of children in New Zealand will need a liver transplant each year.
 The Department of Paediatric Gastroenterology and Hepatology at Starship Children’s Hospital is part of the New Zealand Liver Transplant Unit.
-The service provides liver transplant assessment, surgery and long-term follow-up for all children in New Zealand requiring a liver transplant.
+The service provides liver transplant assessment, surgery and long-term follow-up for all children in New Zealand who require a liver transplant.

 Inflammatory Bowel Disease

 Inflammatory bowel diseases (IBD) are a group of conditions that cause long-term inflammation of the intestines (bowel).
-The condition can affect only the large bowel (ulcerative colitis) or any part of the entire digestive tract, from the mouth to the anus (Crohn's disease).
+These conditions can affect only the large bowel (ulcerative colitis) or may affect any part of the entire digestive tract, from the mouth to the anus (Crohn's disease).

-Symptoms of inflammatory bowel disease may include: frequent bowel motions that may contain blood or mucous, abdominal pain, fever, weight loss, and fatigue.
-The inflammation can also affect other parts of the body, such as the eyes or joints, and may cause a form of arthritis.
+Symptoms of inflammatory bowel disease may include: frequent bowel motions which may contain blood or mucous, abdominal pain, fever, weight loss, pallor and fatigue.
+The inflammation can also affect other parts of the body, such as the eyes, joints or liver.

-Inflammatory bowel disease is treated with medications and sometimes with a change in diet.
+Inflammatory bowel disease is treated with medicines and sometimes with a change in diet.
 In some cases, surgery may be needed.

-The presence of blood in vomit or in the stool is a common reason for children to be referred for endoscopy.
-The blood may be red or sometimes will become tarry black.
-The cause will depend on the age of the child and may include oesophageal varices, peptic ulcer, gastro-oesophageal reflux, Helicobacter pylori infection, allergic colitis, colonic polyps or inflammatory bowel disease.
-The best method of finding the cause is a gastroscopy or colonoscopy.
+The presence of blood in vomit or in the stool (poo) is a common reason for children to be referred to the Paediatric Gastroenterology and Hepatology service.
+The blood may be red or sometimes may cause tarry black stools.
+The cause will depend on the age of the child and may include oesophageal varices, (abnormal blood vessels at the bottom of the food pipe), stomach or duodenal ulcers, gastro-oesophageal reflux, Helicobacter pylori infection, inflammatory bowel disease, allergic colitis (allergic inflammation affecting the large intestine) or colonic polyps (non-cancerous growths) affecting the lining of the large intestine.
+The best way to find out the cause is a gastroscopy or colonoscopy (see above).
+The urgency of this procedure will depend on the amount of blood passed and how unwell your child is due to the bleeding.